-The simplest way to remove liquid nails from your drywall is to soften the adhesive by heating it with an electrically operated heat gun and then scraping it off using a putty knife.
-Finally, wipe the surface clean with a cotton ball soaked in mineral spirits.
+The simplest way to remove dried-up liquid nails from your drywall is to soften the adhesive by heating it with an electrically operated heat gun and then scraping it off using a putty knife.
+Finally, clean the surface with a cotton ball soaked in mineral spirits.

 In this post, we’ll go over a few other methods for removing liquid nails so you can get the job done quickly without damaging your wall.

 We’ll also discuss some of the potential dangers associated with removing this type of adhesive, so be sure to read on before getting started.

 Unlike the inner material, the exterior surface of the drywall comprises several layers of paper.